 Ph.D., Criminal Justice,

 Though she never thought she would return to college after earning her Bachelor's degree it became very clear that she needed more education to offer her clients the attention and services they deserved.
 Little did she know that she would end up in academia - an area she now loves.
-In addition to teaching, Dr. Quinn recently completed a project with Dr. Michael DeValve on citizen fear of crime and police satisfaction for the Fayetteville Police Department.
-Additionally, she completed a grant project, sponsored by the Research Center for Health Disparities, exploring availability and utilization of victim services for domestic violence victims in four counties within North Carolina.
+In addition to teaching, Dr. Quinn has worked on projects exploring fear of crime and citizen satisfaction of police for the Fayetteville Police Department, exploring availability and utilization of victim services for domestic violence victims in four counties within North Carolina, evaluating a self-defense program for victims of sexual assault, and assessing teaching at the undergraduate level in criminal justice.
+She also worked hard to assist the department in their bid and earning of Certification by the Academy of Criminal Justice Sciences.